 Should You Switch From CWI to EWI?

-If you already have cavity wall insulation installed and it’s not as effective as you would like it to be, then you can certainly install external wall insulation in addition.
+If you already have cavity wall insulation installed and it’s not as effective as you would like it to be, then you can certainly install external wall insulation as well.
 Essentially by doing this, you’ll be achieving two layers of insulation, and any thermal bridges within the existing cavity wall insulation will be erased by the EWI.
 Cavity wall insulation and external wall insulation together will achieve maximum effectiveness.

-The downside is that you can’t really have one without the other.
+The downside is that you can’t have one without the other.
 Trying to install EWI onto an empty cavity wall will achieve very little, as the air within the cavity will just be heated up before escaping.

-What it really comes down to is what’s best for your property and your budget.
+What it comes down to is what’s best for your property and your budget.
 If you’re looking for a bit more advice on the subject then give our technical team a call and we can talk you through the options for your home.